-THIS IS MY STORY.
+THIS IS HIS STORY.

 I was born in Havana, Cuba in 1956.
 In 1962 at the age of 6, because I was being bullied in school, my aunt enrolled me in Judo.
 I trained and competed as a child for 3 years with Instructor Heriberto Hernandez.
 In 1966 I immigrated to the United States to live with my aunt.
 I lived in several different cities before I moved to Tampa, Fl .
 At the age of 14, I practiced Uechi Ryu, a Okinawan style karate with Tom Alexander.
 In 1973 I began practicing a Japanese style of Martial Arts called GoJu Shorei under Sensei Mike Hayashi.
 In 1976 , after 3 years of hardcore martial arts training, I earned my Black Belt.